DreamedWave/Textures-And-Sound-Tweaks/README.md

 # Tweaks from Vanilla Minecraft
 ## Texture Changes:
+### Item Textures:
+- Added emissive textures *[Requires Optifine]*
+- Added diminishing item sprites to weapons and tools (sprite changes as the durability gets lower)
+- Added new item sprites for Azalea, Flowering Azelea, Big Dripleaf, Small Dripleaf, Spore Blossoms, Dragon Egg, and Shields
+- Added particle to broken Shields (don't look at the "items" folder cuz it is a little cursed)
+- Added particle to consumed Enchanted Golden Apples
+- Added Fishing Rod bobber colours to Fishing Rod
+- Added parity to Gold Ingot and Golden Nugget colours
+- Added custom item sprites for Torch, Redstone/Soul Torch, and Levers
+- Added missing shading to all Music Disc sprites to match The Texture Update's Disc 11
+- Added missing shading to weapons and tools to match The Texture Update's Swords
+- Tweaked Arrows to have a Flint Tip
+- Tweaked Trident item sprite to match it's Model counterpart
+- Tweaked End Crystal item sprite
+- Tweaked Hopper item sprite
+- Tweaked sprites of Signs
+- Tweaked Netherite tools and armour sprites to look less like stone tools
+- Tweaked the Spyglass colours to match its crafting materials (Copper and Amethyst)
+- Tweaked Turtle Egg sprite to make its corners brighter
+- Imported Clock, Compass, and Sugar Cane sprites from 1.17
+- Imported Dye sprites from 1.20.9
+- Removed eating particle from Stews

 ### Block Textures:
 - Imported 1.19 Cocoa Pod texture fix
 - Imported 1.18 texture fixes